 7 Reasons to Invest in Property in Nottingham and Where to Buy

 With strong capital growth potential, attractive rental yields and a sustainable student and growing young professional demographic, not to mention relatively affordable housing prices, now is a great time for property investment in Nottingham.

-1. Strong Economic Prospects Mean a Strong Rental Market
+1. Nottingham Economy: Strong Prospects = Strong Rental Market

 Thanks to strong prospects and a rapidly growing economy, Nottingham is a particularly attractive UK city to invest in property.
 Ranking a top 10 city in the UK for growth, Nottingham’s metropolitan economy is the seventh-largest in the United Kingdom with a GDP of £24.9 billion and growing at a rate of 1.7%, outperforming Birmingham, Liverpool and Sheffield.